 “When the government announces it is excluding the press for reasons such as administrative convenience, preservation of evidence, or protection of reporters’ safety, its real motive may be to prevent the gathering of information about government abuses or incompetence,” the judge wrote.

-Laura Leigh, a photojournalist and writer for Horseback Magazine from Minden, Nev., learned about the ruling in a text message from her lawyer Tuesday afternoon while trying to observe another roundup in central Nevada.
+The plaintiff, a photojournalist and writer for Horseback Magazine, learned about the ruling in a text message from her lawyer Tuesday afternoon while trying to observe another roundup in central Nevada.

 “It’s wonderful.
 It’s so exciting,” she said from Tonopah.

 “You can really hear the spirit of the Constitution in the ruling.
-They really understood the magnitude of what is occurring out here,” said Leigh, who also founded Wild Horse Education, an Internet clearinghouse for information on roundups.
+They really understood the magnitude of what is occurring out here,” said the plaintiff, an Internet clearinghouse for information on roundups.

-Gordon Cowan, her Reno lawyer, said the appellate judges demonstrated “true heroism in standing guard for the First Amendment freedoms.”
+The plaintiff’s Reno lawyer said the appellate judges demonstrated “true heroism in standing guard for the First Amendment freedoms.”

-“They give press members like Ms. Laura Leigh hope that someone is looking out for them,” he said.
+“They give press members like the plaintiff hope that someone is looking out for them,” he said.

 Among other things, she said the BLM’s closure of 27,000 acres of public lands where the Silver King roundup was taking place amounted to censorship in violation of the First Amendment, and prevented her from observing the gather in a watchdog role.

 BLM officials did not immediately respond to requests for comment on Tuesday.
-Their lawyers argued that Leigh had been granted no less access than any other member of the public and that the restrictions were necessary for the safety of the horses and the observers.
+Their lawyers argued that the plaintiff had been granted no less access than any other member of the public and that the restrictions were necessary for the safety of the horses and the observers.